marwantaib/MNXB01-project/README.md

 #### How to run/install

 Step 0: Install all dependencies following the instructions at the webpages in the dependencies section above.
+Using Anaconda for Python is handy,

+DataCleaner.py only requires base Anaconda and was tested using Anaconda version 4.14.0.
+To install, simply follow https://www.anaconda.com/products/distribution#Downloads and run the graphical installer appropriate to the operating system you use.

+To run without Anaconda, perform the following steps in this order:

+1. Install Python 3.9 or later by downloading the graphical installer from https://www.python.org/downloads/.
+It should automatically detect your operating system but if it does not, navigate to a version which corresponds to your operating system of choice.
+This can also be done using a package manager.
+2. Run *pip install numpy && pip install dateutils* in an appropriate terminal (on mac/linux, Terminal, on Windows, Command prompt).
+Pip is installed with Python and should work out of the box.

 Step 1: Place all CSV-files you want to perform analysis on in the same folder as all of the code.